Activism: Political activism

 Judges may employ judicial activism to promote their own conception of the social good.
 The definition of judicial activism and whether a specific decisions is activist are controversial political issues.
 The legal systems of different nations vary in the extent that judicial activism may be permitted.

 Activists can also be public watchdogs and whistle blowers by holding government agencies accountable to oversight and transparency.

 Political activism may also include political campaigning, lobbying, voting, or petitioning.
+Often political activists also publish their ideas themselves via newsletters, periodicals, presses, or digital media.

 Political activism does not depend on a specific ideology or national history, as can be seen, for example, in the importance of conservative British women in the 1920s on issues of tariffs.

+Political activism, although often identified with young adults, occurs across peoples entire life-courses.

 Political activism on college campuses has been influential in left-wing politics since the 1960s, and recently there has been "a rise in conservative activism on US college campuses" and "it is common for conservative political organizations to donate money to relatively small conservative students groups".

 While people's motivations for political activism may vary, one model examined activism in the British Conservative party and found three primary motivations: (1) "incentives, such as ambitions for elective office", (2) "a desire for the party to achieve policy goals" and (3) "expressive concerns, as measured by the strength of the respondent's partisanship".